Chart Color Schemes

 Ceduna's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Approximately 50% (~1,048 people) have private health cover, a relatively low rate compared to other areas.
-The most prevalent medical conditions are asthma (7.7%) and arthritis (7.5%).
-About 69.0% of residents report no medical ailments, slightly higher than the Rest of SA's 65.6%.
-Ceduna has 20.4% (423 people) of its population aged 65 and over, lower than Rest of SA's 22.1%.
-Despite this, health outcomes among seniors in Ceduna are notably strong, outperforming the general population in various health metrics.
+The most prevalent medical conditions are asthma (7.7%) and arthritis (7.5%), with 69.0% of residents reporting no medical ailments, compared to 65.6% in Rest of SA.
+Ceduna has 20.4% (423 people) of its population aged 65 and over, lower than the 22.1% in Rest of SA.
+Health outcomes among seniors are notably strong, outperforming those of the general population in health metrics.

 Frequently Asked Questions - Health